 Jimmy Lim, Senior Program Officer, joined ABA ROLI’s Africa Division in June 2008 and supports programming in the Democratic Republic of Congo.
 Prior to joining ABA ROLI, Mr. Lim interned at the United Nations Office for the Coordination of Humanitarian Affairs and at a law firm in the Washington, D.C., area.
 He holds a dual B.A. degree in political science and economics from Yale University.
 You can contact Jimmy Lim at firstname.lastname@example.org.

-Maggie Nyce, Administrative Assistant, joined ABA ROLI’s Africa Division in August 2012, after working as a development associate for a refugee resettlement center in Baltimore, MD.
-Currently, she provides support to ABA ROLI’s programs to combat sexual and gender-based violence in the Democratic Republic of Congo.
-She holds a B.A. in modern Middle East studies, with minors in French and economics, from the University of Pennsylvania.
+Maggie Nyce, Program Associate, joined ABA ROLI’s Africa Division in August 2012 after working as a development associate for a refugee resettlement center in Baltimore, MD.
+Currently, she provides support to ABA ROLI’s programs in the Democratic Republic of Congo.
+She holds a B.A. degree in modern Middle East studies with minors in French and economics from the University of Pennsylvania.
 You can contact Maggie Nyce at Maggie.Nyce@americanbar.org.

 Amanda Rawls, Senior Program Manager, joined ABA ROLI’s Africa Division in July 2013 to oversee ABA ROLI’s programs in the eastern Democratic Republic of Congo.
 From 2011–2013, Ms. Rawls worked as program advisor for the Carter Center’s access to justice program in Liberia, focusing on strengthening both statutory and customary justice systems through civic education, alternative dispute resolution, capacity building for traditional leaders and support to national law reform processes.
 Previously, she worked as a legal advisor to Liberia’s justice minister, and as policy director for the non-profit Touch Foundation in Tanzania.
 In addition, Ms. Rawls served as a Peace Corps volunteer in Togo, West Africa, working to promote girls’ education from 1999–2001.
 She holds an LL.M. degree in indigenous peoples’ law and policy from the University of Arizona, where she conducted research on natural resource exploitation and marginalized communities, and worked as a member of the support team for the United Nations Special Rapporteur on Indigenous Peoples’ Rights.
 In addition, she holds a JD from the NYU School of Law and an M.Sc. in international development from the London School of Economics and Political Science.
 She speaks English and French and is admitted to the New York State Bar.
 You can contact Amanda Rawls at firstname.lastname@example.org.